aweiteka/opsconfig-operator/README.md

 ## Troubleshooting

 When developing playbooks run them with `ansible-playbook`.
-Getting output from a failed `operator-sdk` job is a pain.
+Getting output from a failed `operator-sdk` job is a pain ([resolution](https://github.com/operator-framework/operator-sdk/pull/713)).
 This error has very little information:

 ```
 ERRO[0059] error from ansible-runner: exit status 2      component=runner job=3747895247646406351 name=post-install namespace=opsconfig